jamespresly/MazeEscape-WebAPI/README.md

 Due to not building over corridors and backtracking to adjoining unvisited squares, all corridors will be connected to each other and their will be no isolated bits of maze.

+[Here is a gif of a big maze being built](./Images/big-maze-build.gif).
+Its quite large (around 150mb) so I didn't put it on this page.

 This means we can theoretically place the exit in any corridor and it will join up to the start point.
 For now we will pick a random border square next to a corridor for the exit.
 This mostly works ok, but sometimes the route to the exit is a bit short.

 Here are some examples of varying route length.